amolak21/Medium/README.md

 # 📝 Medium Clone

 A full-stack **Medium.com clone** — a modern blogging platform built with a performant tech stack.
-Users can register, log in, write blog posts, read articles, and interact with content, just like Medium.
+Users can register, log in, write blog posts, read articles and just like Medium.

 ## 🚀 Tech Stack